jaredhanson/www.oauth2orize.org/books/concepts/oauth2/use-case.md

 captured in the Budgetify's application-specific access token, addressing the overly broad access that would otherwise have been allowed if Alice were to have shared her password.

+In OAuth 2.0, applications such as Budgetify are referred to as _clients_.
+APIs such as Alpha Bank's API are referred to as _resource servers_.
+Throughout this guide, the words "application" and "API" will be used, since they are more natural language.
+Keep in mind that you will encounter the more formal terms as you learn more about OAuth 2.0 and read documentation elsewhere.